Copper IUD and libido: facts, myths, and real experiences

 |

-Ah, contraception … that delightful topic that leaves women A truly agonizing choice: between the lesser of two evils 😅.
-Just when you think you've found the perfect contraceptive method, you usually discover its side effects right away.
-Pill, contraceptive implant, hormonal IUD, copper IUD, patch, ring, and other devices… while this wide range of contraception options may seem extensive, the hidden side effects are generally ten times greater! 🏔️
+Ah, contraception… that delightful subject that presents women with a truly agonizing choice: between the lesser of two evils.
+Just when you think you've found the right contraceptive method, you usually discover its side effects right away .

-Do you find us harsh in our remarks?
-Know that, fortunately, there is... a handful of lucky women For those of you who don't want contraception to be a hassle, painful, or uncomfortable.
-Luckily, some of you (too few) seem to have found a contraceptive method that doesn't cause you any problems.
-But is contraception completely without any side effects at all? 🔍
+Do you find us harsh?
+Know that, thankfully, there are a handful of lucky women for whom contraception isn't synonymous with hassle, pain, or discomfort.
+Fortunately, some of you (too few) seem to have found a contraceptive method that doesn't cause you any problems.
+But is contraception completely without any repercussions, AT ALL?

-While the link between certain disorders or health problems has already been established, what about more specific topics such as overall well -being, mental health, or libido?
-Yet these are central to a woman's life.
+While the link between certain disorders or health problems has already been established, what about more specific topics such as overall well-being, mental health, or libido?
+Yet, these topics are central to a woman's life.

-In short, there is so much to say about these methods — indispensable, certainly – but which are most often experienced as an ordeal by the women themselves.
+In short, there is so much to say about these methods, which are certainly essential, but which are most often experienced as an ordeal by the women themselves.

-Today, we're offering a very specific focus on The link (or lack thereof) between the copper IUD and libido! 🔗
+Today, we're offering a very specific focus on the link that exists (or doesn't exist) between the copper IUD and libido!

-The copper IUD is something of a model student when it comes to non-hormonal contraception.
-It ticks all the boxes : no daily intake, zero hormones, a very long duration of action (up to 10 years depending on the model), and formidable effectiveness at preventing pregnancy. 🤓
+The copper IUD is something of a model student of non-hormonal contraception .
+It ticks all the boxes: no daily intake, zero hormones, very long duration of action (up to 10 years depending on the model) and formidable effectiveness in preventing pregnancy.

-While its advantages are often discussed, its impact on sex life is much less common.
-Nevertheless, many women wonder: can the copper IUD affect libido ?
-Can it alter desire , lubrication , or cause pain during intercourse ? 💭
+While its advantages are often discussed, its impact on sexual life is much less so .
+Nevertheless, many women wonder: can the copper IUD influence libido ?
+Can it alter desire, lubrication , or cause pain during intercourse?

-As you know, at Puissante, we're committed to providing you with reliable information, as well as real-life stories.
-So today we're telling you everything, not just what the label says.
-We believe women deserve clear, honest, straightforward, and compassionate information. on the side effects of contraceptives (hormonal or otherwise).
-Including sexual side effects! 🔥
+As you know, at Puissante, we're committed to providing you with reliable information, as well as real-life testimonials.
+So today we're telling you everything, not just what the leaflet says.
+We believe women deserve clear, honest, straightforward, and compassionate information about the side effects of contraceptives (hormonal or otherwise).
+Including their impact on sexuality!

 What is a copper IUD?

-The copper intrauterine device (IUD) , also called a copper coil , is a non-hormonal contraceptive method that consists of a small plastic device coated with copper, inserted into the uterus by a healthcare professional. 🥼
+The copper intrauterine device (IUD), also called a copper coil, is a non-hormonal contraceptive method that relies on a small plastic device coated with copper, placed in the uterus by a healthcare professional.

 -